 Graduate Creative Writing

-Because of funding limitations, we have suspended applications to our MFA program for the time being.
-We continue to support all currently funded students as they complete their degrees.
-The teaching and nurturing of creative writing has long been a vital mission for the English department
+Because of funding limitations, Penn State's MFA program is not currently accepting applications.
+The teaching and nurturing of creative writing has long been a vital mission for the English department.

-Beginning in 2012, an integrated undergraduate/graduate degree in English with a creative writing concentration became available to a small number of select undergraduates in the Schreyer Honors College.
-Pending approval by the faculty senate, we hope to welcome our first class of non-Schreyer BA/MA fourth-year students in the fall of 2013, to receive their MA’s in 2015.
+The English Department is now offering an integrated undergraduate/graduate degree in English with a creative writing concentration to select Penn State undergraduates.
 The degree is offered in Poetry and Prose (fiction and creative nonfiction).
-This is a full-residency program that can be completed in two years—the student’s senior year and the additional MA year.
-All students receive some combination of tuition release, teaching stipend, and fellowship or scholarship.
+This is a full-residency program that can be completed in two years—the student’s senior year and an additional MA year.
+Many students receive some combination of tuition release, teaching stipend, and fellowship or scholarship.

 Some features of our program include: a great student-to-faculty ratio; the opportunity for students to teach; a cross-genre approach (prose writers can choose a course of study including both fiction and nonfiction; poets and prose writers can take one workshop outside of their genre as a part of their requirements); a craft-of-genres seminar exposing all students to the three genres; and a special emphasis on mentoring writers who are honing their MFA portfolios.